Physical disabilities are the result of:

 What You Might Notice

-Children may have one disability—such as amputation of a limb—or several disabilities.
+Children may have one disability or several disabilities.
 For example, children with cerebral palsy often have both a speech and physical disability.
-The child’s disability may be apparent (spina bifida) or hidden (seizure disorder).
+A child’s disability may be visible (spina bifida) or hidden (seizure disorder).

 Each child is impacted differently by their disability.

 If the child uses a wheelchair, plan to meet at a private and safe accessible location.

 Tell the child’s support person about accessible parking, the entrance, and other accessible features.

 Know the accessible transportation options to get to your office, crisis programs, and court.
 Build in extra time for late arrival from public or private accessible transportation.
 At times, these delays are inevitable.